kaede0e/stinging_nettle_genome_assembly/1_genome_assembly_with_PBHiFi_HiC/how_to_run_this_assembly_workflow.md

 ### HiFiasm + Hi-C genome assembly pipeline ###
-This page shows how exactly I have run the programs to finalize the reference genome asesmbly, chromosome-scale phased genomes, for stinging nettle (_Urtica dioica_).
+This page shows steps taken to with commandilne tools in chronological order;j pipeline for a chromosome-scale phased genome assembly of stinging nettle (_Urtica dioica_).
-For actually running the pipeline, see the individual script separated by types of jbos/programs.
+To replicate this pipeline in your genome using your cluster, see the individual script separated by types of jobs/programs.
 I tried to explicitly label which scripts were used.

 #---------Useful code for pre-assembly with Hi-Fi data------------#

 #!/bin/bash
-#SBATCH --account=rrg-gowens
+#SBATCH --account=
 #SBATCH --time=1-0
 #SBATCH --mem=30Gb
-#SBATCH --output=/home/kaedeh/scratch/Nettle/log_file/bam2fastq_nettle_female.20Feb2024.out
+#SBATCH --output=
-#SBATCH --error=/home/kaedeh/scratch/Nettle/log_file/bam2fastq_nettle_female.20Feb2024.err
+#SBATCH --error=

-SMRT_ROOT=/home/kaedeh/projects/def-gowens/kaedeh/cranberry_genome/bin/pacbio/smrtlink
+SMRT_ROOT=/home/~bin/pacbio/smrtlink
-export PATH=$PATH:/home/kaedeh/projects/def-gowens/kaedeh/cranberry_genome/bin/pacbio/smrtlink/smrtcmds/bin/
+export PATH=$PATH:/home/~bin/pacbio/smrtlink/smrtcmds/bin/

 bam2fastq -o Pacbio_hifi/Nettle_female_Pacbio_hifi Pacbio_hifi/Urtica_QC_m84074_230923_140523_s2.hifi_reads.bam